Kyubiya/SDVX-in-CircuitPython/README.md

 # SDVX in CircuitPython
  SDVX controller in CircuitPython for Raspberry Pi Pico

-Written in CircuitPython for ease of changing configuration values without requiring recompiling firmware.
-Currently, keyboard & mouse mode has a response time of roughly 15ms or 67hz at best.
+Written in CircuitPython for ease of changing configuration without requiring recompiling firmware.
+Currently, keyboard & mouse mode has a response time of roughly 15ms.
 Gamepad mode is probably half of that.

  *WARNING*
  Flashing/Strobing lights